rayleyva/caoimhghin.github.io/cv.md

 Led the development and ongoing evolution of Postmark.com.
 Assembled the technology stack for Evite Postmark which later became the standard for all Evite application development.
 Assisted with all aspects of development including concept definition, marketing, PR, product design, feature choices, feature estimates, feasibility analysis, and customer service.
 Managed development tasks between a team of contractors and our in-house development team.
 Augmented development as needed.
-Grew Evite Postmark from concept through three separate launches into a multi-million dollar pay-for-play revenue stream augmenting Evite's existing ad-based revenue model.

 *Technology included Python, Django, MySQL, CloudSQL, Google Appengine, Google NDB, AWS S3, GCS, Cloudflare*

 ### Texas Custom Holsters
 *Founder, Mechanical Engineer, Software Engineer*

 Developed a new kind of gun holster made for mounting inside boxes.
+The holster is very easy to install in a variety of positions and is pressed to exactly fit over 150 different handgun models.

 *Technology included SolidWorks, 3D Printing, HTML/CSS, Shopify, Stripe, Cloudflare*